sig-net/cNEAR/README.md

 This is a fork of the NEAR example FT library.

-Additionally this contract has the ability to force transfer funds away from a user, and freeze funds.
+This is a standard FT contract that additionally:
+- Allows the owner to freeze/unfreeze accounts
+- Allows the owner to force transfer out of accounts

 ## How to Build Locally?